federicomarra/timer-clock-chronometer/README.md

 Then it's checked if after 1 second the duration is less than 5 seconds (set before), and if the duration is greater than 0 seconds.

 ##### StartTimer
+This test checks at first that the timer can't start if it hasn't been set before. if the timer can be started correctly and if the duration is greater than 0 seconds.

 ##### StopTimer